 The inability to control drinking, a preoccupation with alcohol, and the need to continually drink a greater quantity to achieve the same effect, are all symptoms of the progressive disease of alcoholism.
 The individual’s family members often recognize the changing behavior of their loved one when alcohol addiction takes over their lives.

-If you or a loved one are seeking relief from alcoholism, call Drug Treatment Centers Fort Myers at (239) 362-9207.
+If you or a loved one are seeking rehabs, we can help you find treatment centers, call Drug Treatment Centers Fort Myers at (239) 362-9207.